It sells your data – stay away!

 Why is it near the bottom of our ranking?
 Let’s find out.

-☑ Company background
+☑ Organization background

 The founding year of Psiphon – 2006 – was when a Paris-based International non-governmental organization Reporters without Borders started publishing a list of „Enemies of the Internet“ – countries that systematically censor online news and content, but also systematically repress internet users.